 In Hungary, OPLACE national Synops were added to AROME, new whitelist for GNSS ZTD improves results.
 An AROME RUC e-suite is running with hourly cycling at 1.3 km horizontal resolution and 90 vertical levels since December 2023.
+Migration of AROME to cy46t1bf7 is finished; it will be operational at the end of February 2025.

 In Slovakia, The cy46t1 version was implemented at the end of year 2023.
 1 km hourly RUC with 3D-Var is under construction and evaluation.
 1-h and 6-h accumulations of precipitation along with 10minute average intensity added to national data for OPLACE.
-Digitalal filter initialization and 87 levels added to 1km RUC configuration.
+Digital filter initialization and 87 levels added to 1km RUC configuration.

 In Slovenia, modernization of scripts for operational runs (ecflow classes), significant increase of Slovenian automatic weather stations assimilated.
 SEVIRI data in netcdf format are assimilated.
 HOOF preprocessing improved, version 2 supported.
+Radar assimilation was migrated to Nimbus OPERA provision service.